Peking University HSBC Business School

 Peking University HSBC Business School (PHBS; 北大汇丰商学院) is a graduate-level business school, under the auspices of Peking University, located in Shenzhen, Guangdong, China, at the university's only satellite campus.
-PHBS was founded in 2004 and, following HSBC's direct and indirect charity donation to the school in 2008, became the first Chinese institution of higher education to offer English-only business programs at a Master level (EMBA program remains in Mandarin).
+PHBS was founded in 2004 and, following HSBC's direct and indirect charity donation to the school in 2008, became the first Chinese institution of higher education to offer English-only business programs at a Master's level (EMBA program remains in Mandarin).

 In February 2017, PHBS announced the establishment of a campus in the town of Oxford, United Kingdom (UK), which is believed to position the school as the first Chinese university and business school to maintain an independent international campus beyond the Mainland China border.

 Location

-The school is located in the Xili town of Shenzhen in a place called "University Town," which holds the Shenzhen campuses of Peking University, Harbin Institute of Technology, and Tsinghua University.
-Within the Shenzhen Graduate School campus of Peking University are located eight schools, including the Transnational School of Law and several science departments in addition to the HSBC Business School.
+The school is located near the Xili town of Shenzhen in University Town of Shenzhen which holds the campuses of Peking University Shenzhen Graduate School, Harbin Institute of Technology (Shenzhen), and Tsinghua University Shenzhen International Graduate School.
+Within the Peking University Shenzhen Graduate School campus are nine schools, including the School of Transnational Law, HSBC Business School, and other research institutes.